jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ## <simpleError in open.connection(x, "rb"): Could not resolve host: DLAB>
 ```

-- The easier way to solve this problem is just avoiding the error.
+- The easier way to solve this problem is just to avoid the error.

 ```r